 A report by Mercer, supported by CHCF, addresses the financial impact that the BHP option would have on California's general fund if it were implemented at existing Medi-Cal managed care payment rates.
-The analysis finds California may be able to implement a BHP at no cost to the general fund (that is, entirely funded by federal subsidies).
+The analysis finds that California may be able to implement a BHP at no cost to the general fund (that is, entirely funded by federal subsidies).
 The report estimates:

 - The average 2014 federal BHP monthly subsidy to be between $441 and $497 per member

 - The average BHP monthly premium cost to cover this population to be between $294 and $393 per member